-Actions taken to address the needs of public housing.
+Actions taken to address the needs of public housing

-West Allis does not have any public housing, however the Community Development Authority of the City of West Allis acts as the PHA and has approval of 638 Housing Choice Vouchers, of which 178 are VASH for homeless veterans.
+West Allis does not have any public housing, however the Community Development Authority of the City of West Allis acts as the PHA and has approval of 638 Housing Choice Vouchers, of which 172 are VASH for homeless veterans.
 Through the administration of these 638 HCVs, West Allis addresses as many low-income housing needs as possible with the limited number of vouchers that have been awarded by HUD, by offering rent assistance to up to 638 individuals.
 The rent assistance program provides a subsidy, based on the household's income, that helps pay a household's rent.
 The City of West Allis also is part owner of a 104-unit affordable housing development that provides housing to seniors.
-In order to preserve this 1940's affordable housing complex, the city successfully applied in 2011 to WHEDA for tax credits.

-Actions taken to encourage public housing residents to become more involved in management and participate in homeownership.
+Actions taken to encourage public housing residents to become more involved in management and participate in homeownership

 The Community Development Authority of the City of West Allis oversees the Residential Advisory Board (RAB) which consists of 7 board members who are all participants in the CDA's Section 8 Housing Choice Voucher program.
-The RAB's role is to assist the CDA and make recommendations to the CDA in developing the PHA Plan and the HCV Administrative Plan, and to provide representation that is meaningful and relevant to the development/modifications to the PHA Plan and the HCV Administrative Plan.
+The RAB's role is to assist the CDA and make recommendations to the CDA in developing the PHA Five-Year Plan, PHA Annual Plan, the Housing Choice Voucher Administrative Plan, and to provide representation that is meaningful and relevant to the development/modifications to the PHA Plans and the HCV Administrative Plan.

-Actions taken to provide assistance to troubled PHAs.
+Actions taken to provide assistance to troubled PHAs

-The Community Development Authority of the City of West Allis (the PHA) is in good standings with HUD and is not a troubled PHA.
+The Community Development Authority of the City of West Allis (the PHA) is in good standing with HUD and is not a troubled PHA and rated as a high performer.